firstandthird/logr/docs/logr.md

 Based on the log levels, you can call lg.notice or lg.warn, etc.

-##Adaptors
+##Adapters

 ###Console

-By default the console adaptor is enabled, but if you want more control over the output you can do something like this:
+By default the console adapter is enabled, but if you want more control over the output you can do something like this:

 	var lg = require('logr')('app', { console: false });

-	//this will use the console adaptor for only INFO level logs lg.use(lg.adaptors.console({
+	//this will use the console adapter for only INFO level logs lg.use(lg.adapters.console({
 		color: false,
 		timestamp: false
 	}, 'INFO');

 ###Future

-Currently, only the console adaptor is build into the core library, but more adaptors are coming soon:
+Currently, only the console adapter is build into the core library, but more adapters are coming soon:

 - Mail
 - Boxcar